 The Path section shows the locations of each installed Java version.

-2. Once you see all the paths, copy the path to your preferred Java version.
+2. Copy the path to your preferred Java version.

-3. Then, open the /etc/environment file using any text editor.
+3. Open the /etc/environment file using any text editor.
 In this example, we use nano:

 sudo nano /etc/environment

-4. At the end of the file, add a line which specifies the JAVA_HOME
+4. At the end of the file, add a line that specifies the JAVA_HOME

 location in the following manner: